inbox-pj/all-about-snowflake/Use_Case_5_Data_Sharing_Sampling.md

 -- Grant select on view
+--A view can only be shared if it is created as a SECURE view, or marked SECURE using ALTER VIEW CUSTOMER_VIEW SET SECURE.
 GRANT SELECT ON VIEW  DATA_S.PUBLIC.ORDERS_VIEW TO SHARE ORDERS_SHARE;
+-- SECURE View Grant
 GRANT SELECT ON VIEW  DATA_S.PUBLIC.ORDERS_VIEW_SECURE TO SHARE ORDERS_SHARE;